Call us now at (612) 866-8836

 • Do not turn your steering wheel when the car is stopped.

-• Keep motorcycle and bicycle stands, boat jacks and other sharp objects off the surface.
+• Keep motorcycle and bicycle stands, boat jacks, and other sharp objects off the surface.

-• Place plywood under front tires of cars and trucks, and for campers, boats, and trailers, under the hitch.
+• Place plywood under the front tires of cars and trucks, and for campers, boats, and trailers, under the hitch.
 This helps dispense the weight of the tires.
 Even better, try not to park heavy vehicles on the driveway for long periods of time during this first season.

 • Do not allow heavy trucks, such as garbage trucks, on the driveway.